dotnet/docs/docs/azure/sdk/protocol-convenience-methods.md

 - [**System.ClientModel**](/dotnet/api/overview/azure/system.clientmodel-readme) is a core library that provides shared primitives, abstractions, and helpers for .NET service client libraries.
 The `System.ClientModel` library is a general purpose toolset designed to help build libraries for a variety of platforms and services, whereas the `Azure.Core` library is specifically designed for building Azure client libraries.

 > [!NOTE]
-> The `Azure.Core` library itself also depends on `System.ClientModel` for various service building blocks.
+> The `Azure.Core` library itself also depends on `System.ClientModel` for various client building blocks.
 In the context of this article, the key differentiator for method patterns is whether a client library depends on `Azure.Core` or `System.ClientModel` directly, rather than through a transitive dependency.

 The following table compares some of the request and response types used by protocol and convenience methods, based on whether the library depends on `Azure.Core` or `System.ClientModel`: